etcd-io/etcd/Documentation/op-guide/failures.md

 ## Network partition

 A network partition is similar to a minor followers failure or a leader failure.
 A network partition divides the etcd cluster into two parts; one with a member majority and the other with a member minority.
-The majority side becomes the available cluster and the minority side is unavailable; there is no “split-brain” in etcd.
+The majority side becomes the available cluster and the minority side is unavailable; there is no “split-brain” in etcd.  ( no “split-brain” is possible because etcd cluster members are explicitly added/removed, such that all cluster members know the target cluster size and can therefore determine majority. )

 If the leader is on the majority side, then from the majority point of view the failure is a minority follower failure.
 If the leader is on the minority side, then it is a leader failure.
 The leader on the minority side steps down and the majority side elects a new leader.